Steve Miller (musician): Early years

 [Interviewer:] When you look back over the span of your career, what are the lasting moments, the sweetest highs?

 [Miller:] I would have to say my father's relationship with Les Paul and T-Bone Walker when I was young.
 Growing up in Dallas, being part of that phenomenal music scene.
 I found a way to do what I really wanted to do, which is so important for a kid.
 Near the end of college, my parents said, 'Steve, what are you going to do?'
 I said, 'I want to go to Chicago and play the blues.'
 My father looked at me like I was insane.
 But my mom said, 'You should do it now.'
 So I went to Chicago.
 And that was a special time.
 I played with Muddy Waters and Howlin' Wolf.
 I got to work with adults and realized music was what I wanted to do, what I loved.

 Upon his return to the United States, Miller moved to Chicago where he immersed himself in the city's blues scene.
 During his time there, he worked with harmonica player Paul Butterfield and jammed with blues greats Muddy Waters, Howlin' Wolf, and Buddy Guy, all of whom encouraged the young guitarist to pursue music.
 In 1965, Miller and keyboardist Barry Goldberg formed the Goldberg-Miller Blues Band and began playing on the Chicago club scene.
 They signed with Epic Records and released a single, "The Mother Song".
 They began a residency at a New York City blues club.

 When Miller returned from New York, he was disappointed by the Chicago blues scene, so he moved to Texas in hopes of finishing his education at the University of Texas at Austin.
-He was disenchanted with academic politics at the university and took a Volkswagen Bus his father had given him heading to San Francisco.
+He was disenchanted with academic politics at the university and took a Volkswagen Bus his father had given him and headed to San Francisco.
 After arriving he used his last $5 to see the Butterfield Blues Band and Jefferson Airplane at the Fillmore Auditorium.
 He fell in love with the vibrant San Francisco music scene and decided to stay.